 The Ottis Lock Endowment Awards are awarded annually in the Fall for excellence in teaching and publishing.
 In addition, Ottis Lock Research Grants provide support for continued scholarship in East Texas history.

-Fellows of the East Texas Historical Association are those members who publish East Texas history of outstanding quality and interest.
+The Fellows of the East Texas Historical Association are those members who publish East Texas history of outstanding quality and interest.
 Limited to twenty individuals at any given time, this is the highest honor that the members of the ETHA bestow upon their peers.

-The L. Patrick Hughes Legacy Award, which includes an honorarium to fund further work, is designed to honor those organizations that have, over time, demonstrated a continuing interest in the preservation and promotion of regional heritage through a variety of programs.
+The L. Patrick Hughes Legacy award which includes an honorarium to fund further work, is designed to honor those organizations that have, over time, demonstrated a continuing interest in the preservation and promotion of regional heritage through a variety of programs.